DLR-RM/BlenderProc/examples/material_randomizer/README.md

 <img src="rendering_switched.png" alt="alt text" width=430>
 </div>

-In this example we demonstrate how to switch materials
+In this example we demonstrate how to switch materials.

 ## Usage